MicrosoftDocs/PowerShell-Docs/reference/5.1/PSReadLine/Set-PSReadLineOption.md

 The **ScriptBlock** receives the command line as input.

-The output of the **ScripBlock** may be a member of the **AddToHistoryOption** enum, the string name of one of those members, or a boolean value.
-The list below describes the possible values and their effect.
+The  **ScripBlock** should return a member of the **AddToHistoryOption** enum, the string name of one of those members, or a boolean value.
+The list below describes the possible values and their effects.

 - `MemoryAndFile` - Add the command to the history file and the current session.
 - `MemoryOnly` - Add the command to history for the current session only.